mrirecon/image-priors/readme.md

-# Using a learned prior as regularization for nonlinear MRI reconstruction
+# Using a learned generative prior as regularization for nonlinear MRI reconstruction

 ## TODOs